Personalwerk/Leaflet.InteractiveCountryVectorLayer/README.md

 tbd.

 ## Generating Vector-Tiles
-To generate your own Vector-Tiles the [tilegen/tilegen.py](tilegen.py) Tool can be used.
-Take a look at [tilegen/](its README) to get further instructions on how to use it.
-It employes [https://pypi.python.org/pypi/Fiona](Fiona) to read Vectordata-Sources.
-Fiona is based on [http://www.gdal.org/](GDAL/OGR) and can thus read any Datasource that OGR can, including [http://en.wikipedia.org/wiki/Shapefile](Shapefiles), [http://en.wikipedia.org/wiki/SpatiaLite](SpatiaLite) Databases and probably more.
+To generate your own Vector-Tiles the [tilegen.py](tilegen/tilegen.py) Tool can be used.
+Take a look at [its README](tilegen/) to get further instructions on how to use it.
+It employes [Fiona](https://pypi.python.org/pypi/Fiona) to read Vectordata-Sources.
+Fiona is based on [GDAL/OGR](http://www.gdal.org/) and can thus read any Datasource that OGR can, including [Shapefiles](http://en.wikipedia.org/wiki/Shapefile), [SpatiaLite](http://en.wikipedia.org/wiki/SpatiaLite) Databases and probably more.

 ## Obtaining Pre-Generated Vector-Tiles
 Generating the Tiles is a CPU-Intense activity.
 The tilegen-Script can run multiple Hours even on fast Computers.
 For this reason Personalwerk offers pre-generated Tiles at http://osm.personalwerk.de/example-vectiles/.
 The Files directly accessable in this Folder are *for Texting and Experimenting only*.
-If you want to use these Tiles in Production, download [http://osm.personalwerk.de/example-vectiles/example-vectiles.zip](all Tiles in a Zip) or generate them yourself.
+If you want to use these Tiles in Production, download [all Tiles in a Zip](http://osm.personalwerk.de/example-vectiles/example-vectiles.zip) or generate them yourself.
 The Zip will expand to around 3 GB of Data.
+The Tiles in this zip are in the public domain.

-These Tiles contain Areas for the 247 countries in the world (Greenland as separate from Denmark) in 10m/50m resolution (as provided by [http://www.naturalearthdata.com/](naturalearthdata.com).
+These Tiles contain Areas for the 247 countries in the world (Greenland as separate from Denmark) in 10m/50m resolution (as provided by [naturalearthdata.com](http://www.naturalearthdata.com/).
 The following Tags are attached to each Area and can be used in Events or Paint-Function:

 key       | value
 ----------|---------------------------------------------